Assistant Programme Director

 - Work and communicate effectively with all staff and guests

 The position is part of the Programme Team at KISC.
-In addition to the Assistant Programme Director, the Programme team consists of the Programme Director , Programme Administration Manager, Programme Development Assistant, and in Summer, Programme Admin Assistant, High Adventure Assistant and Hut Warden.
+In addition to the Assistant Programme Director, the Programme team consists of the Programme Director , Programme Administration Manager, Events Coordinator, Programme Development Assistant, and in summer, Programme Administration Assistant, High Adventure Assistant and Hut Warden.

 The line manager for this position is the Programme Director.
 The Assistant Programme Director has weekly meetings with the line manager and Programme team to cover operational matters, and also has regular one-on-one appraisals.